Title: Portraits of signers of the Declaration of Independence

 Caesar never married and left no children.
 We know he professed his love and affection for several Delaware ladies at various times, but was never a successful suitor.
 It is likely that he accepted these disappointments and put his energy into becoming the single most valuable and productive Delaware citizen.

 In 1766, as the Speaker of the Assembly, he introduced a bill to prohibit the importation of slaves into Delaware.
-At this time he was living in Byfield, a plantation of 1,000 acres, and owned 200 slaves.
-It is clear that he was pondering questions of the Colony’s and Mankind’s liberty and freedom.
+At this time, he was living in Byfield, a plantation of 1,000 acres, and owned 200 slaves.
+He was pondering questions of the Colony’s and Mankind’s liberty and freedom.
 Indeed, at his death fourteen years later, he directed that all his slaves should be freed then, or shortly thereafter.

 He was the Speaker of the Assembly when in 1776 it declared the independence of the three Delaware counties from the British Crown.
 During the Revolution, he was a Brigadier General and later a Major General in the Delaware Militia.
 He served in the New Jersey area during this time, and was responsible for producing the required Delaware troops to General George Washington.
 As a member of the Council of Safety, he was unable to secure the Council’s timely response to troop equipment needs and bought the necessary items from his own pocket.
 This effort resulted in many letters to Caesar Rodney from George Washington lauding his work.
 Correspondence indicates that these two men were well-known to each other and shared a mutual respect and regard.

 However, Caesar Rodney was in Delaware dealing with militia creation and Tory problems.
-The Delaware vote on independence was deadlocked with McKean “for” and Read “against”.
+The Delaware vote on independence was deadlocked with McKean “for” and read “against.”
 A dramatic story began to unfold.
-McKean sent a courier to Caesar Rodney advising him of the deadlock and Caesar Rodney immediately left for Philadelphia, either on horseback (as depicted in the epic statue on Rodney Square in Wilmington Delaware) or by carriage, as his brother Thomas’s letter states.
-Riding all night in a torrential rainstorm, he arrived at Independence Hall on July 2, 1776 muddy, wet, and fatigued but “booted and spurred”, and also seriously ill.
-The eighty mile trip had consumed eighteen hours, and much of his vitality.
+McKean sent a courier to Caesar Rodney advising him of the deadlock, and Caesar Rodney immediately left for Philadelphia, either on horseback (as depicted in the epic statue on Rodney Square in Wilmington Delaware) or by carriage, as his brother Thomas’s letter states.
+Riding all night in a torrential rainstorm, he arrived at Independence Hall on July 2, 1776 muddy, wet, and fatigued but “booted and spurred”, and seriously ill.
+The eighty-mile trip had consumed eighteen hours, and much of his vitality.
 He was strong enough to break the Delaware tie and vote for independence, adding Delaware to the successful vote that day, and the eventual unanimous vote later in July.
-Shortly thereafter all three Delaware delegates signed the Declaration of Independence.
+Shortly thereafter, all three Delaware delegates signed the Declaration of Independence.

 Rodney’s own account of his dramatic ride and the Declaration of Independence is contained in a letter he wrote to his brother Thomas, which reads in part: